cfarrugia/echo_grpc_docker/README.md

 You can find the docker image here: https://hub.docker.com/repository/docker/cfarrugia/k8s-echo-server

 And use it as follows:

-`
-docker pull cfarrugia/k8s-echo-server
+`docker pull cfarrugia/k8s-echo-server`
-docker run -p 8888:80 --name my-fake-k8s-service -it cfarrugia/k8s-echo-server
+`docker run -p 8888:80 --name my-fake-k8s-service -it cfarrugia/k8s-echo-server`
-`

 If you run something like: `http://localhost:8888/healthz/live` you should always get a 200 Status

-If you run this command: `docker exec my-fake-k8s-service2 /bin/grpc_health_probe` absolutely nothing should happen, and that's ok!
+If you run this command:
+`docker exec my-fake-k8s-service /bin/grpc_health_probe`
+absolutely nothing should happen, and that's ok!
 It's because the fake health check ran and returned a status code of 0.